geerlingguy/ansible-vagrant-examples/README.md

 All of these examples use a combination of [roles I've added to Ansible Galaxy](https://servercheck.in/blog/using-ansible-galaxy), and were created to help demonstrate Ansible's simplicity and flexibility.

-Read more about Ansible and how I use it to manage infrastructure in [Ansible for DevOps](http://ansiblefordevops.com/), a book I'm currently writing.
+Read more about Ansible and how I use it to manage infrastructure in [Ansible for DevOps](http://ansiblefordevops.com/), a book I've written.

 # VMs/Apps Currently Present